circlefin/recoverable-wrapper/README.md

 Developed by [Circle Research](https://www.circle.com/en/circle-research), the recoverable wrapper token (RWT) is a configurable mechanism for wrapping around ERC-20 tokens to support asset recovery within a limited time window after an asset transfer.
 For more information, see the [whitepaper](https://www.circle.com/hubfs/Circle%20Research/Whitepapers/Recoverable_Wrapper_Tokens_Circle_Research.pdf).

-This repo contains an audited implementation (configuration 1) of recoverable wrapper tokens.
+This repo contains an implementation (configuration 1) of recoverable wrapper tokens.

 # Development and contribution